macocu/Monolingual-Curation/README.md

 For the initial overview of the tools, used in MaCoCu project, see the [Documentation](https://github.com/macocu/documentation) repository.

 The pipeline for creation and curation of monolingual MaCoCu corpora:
 1. crawling and some pre-processing: see [MaCoCu crawler](https://github.com/macocu/MaCoCu-crawler) repository for details on crawling.
-Main details on the pre-processing in this steps are included in this document, in section [Data Preparation and Filtering before the Monotextor and Bitextor pipelines](#data-preparation-and-filtering-before-the-monotextor-and-bitextor-pipelines)
+Main details on the pre-processing in these steps are included in this document, in section [Data Preparation and Filtering before the Monotextor and Bitextor pipelines](#data-preparation-and-filtering-before-the-monotextor-and-bitextor-pipelines)
 2. applying Monotextor pipelines - cleaning crawled data (removing encoding errors) and applying a better language identification (Monotextor), and detecting disfluent sentences (Monocleaner): see the [Monotextor](https://github.com/bitextor/monotextor/) and [Monocleaner](https://github.com/bitextor/monocleaner) repositories - more specifically, [this version of Monotextor](https://github.com/bitextor/monotextor/releases/tag/v1.0) was used for the release of MaCoCu corpora
 3. additional curation of data: see section [Post-processing-curation (after the Monotextor pipeline)](#post-processing-curation-after-the-monotextor-pipeline).
 4. Conversion to the XML format, which can be queried with the [prevert iterator](https://pypi.org/project/prevert/), available as a python package.